 9 Cocaine

-Not all that long ago, cocaine was hailed as a worldwide wonder drug.
-It was widely used as a laxative and a cure for motion sickness, hay fever, and even alcoholism.
-But soon, it proved addictive.
-So alternatives were found.[2]
+Not that long ago, cocaine was celebrated worldwide as a wonder drug.
+It served as a laxative and a remedy for motion sickness, hay fever, and even alcoholism.
+Its addictive potential soon became evident, prompting the search for alternatives.

 8 MDMA